Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media: Generalized Model of Crowdsourced Context Systems for Social Media

-We coin the term \textit{Crowdsourced Context System} to describe these systems, a novel and important addition to the content moderation toolbox.
+We coin the term \textit{Crowdsourced Context System} to describe these social media systems, a novel and important addition to the content moderation toolbox.
 Such systems have several core characteristics.
 First, CCS rely on contributions \textit{crowdsourced} from users of the platform.
-Second, these systems are designed to specifically elicit \textit{context} from the crowd in order to help users understand and reflect on the veracity of the original post (as opposed to other types of responses, like, say, the most humorous reply).
-Third, these systems supplement user content by displaying additional text, or counterspeech~\cite{pengRescuingCounterspeechBridgingBased2024a}, alongside the original posts.
+Second, these systems are designed to specifically elicit and identify \textit{context} from the crowd that can help users interpret the original post.
+Crowdsourced context can facilitate interpretation by providing additional information that helps readers assess and interpret the veracity, potential motivations, or broader social or political context of the original post.
+This explicit focus on facilitating interpretation differentiates CCS from earlier crowdsourced systems which may have more general aims, such as traditional social media comment sections that emphasize the most engaging responses.
+Third, these systems do not remove user content, but supplement it by displaying additional text, or counterspeech~\cite{pengRescuingCounterspeechBridgingBased2024a}, alongside the original posts.
 Finally, these systems are natively integrated into social media platforms.
-Unlike organic crowd behavior that emerges among users, these systems are built and operated by the platforms, giving platform designers the power to influence how the systems function.
+Unlike crowd behavior that emerges organically among users, these systems are built and operated by the platforms themselves, giving platform designers the power to influence how the systems function.

 Figure~\ref{fig:model} shows a generalized model of a CCS.
-Such systems are composed of several core entities, which we denote with \textit{italics} through the rest of the paper. \textit{Users} create \textit{posts} on the platform. \textit{Contributors} then provide context, in the form of text or media snippets called \textit{notes}, which are associated with specific \textit{posts}.
+Such systems are composed of several core entities. \textit{Users} create \textit{posts} on the platform. \textit{Contributors} then provide context, in the form of text or media snippets called \textit{notes}, which are associated with specific \textit{posts}.
 At first these \textit{notes} are only visible to other \textit{contributors}, who assess them and produce \textit{ratings} of their helpfulness.
 The platform uses these \textit{ratings} to identify ``helpful'' \textit{notes}, which are then published and displayed alongside the associated \textit{post} everywhere that it appears on the platform, as seen in Figure~\ref{fig:screenshots}.
-In implementing this general model, platforms make many individual design decisions, which we will address later.
+In implementing this general model, platforms make many individual design decisions, which we highlight and outline below.